 Last summer, the repairman who came to patch my kitchen ceiling, discovered I read comics and then kept asking me about different blockbuster superhero movies and shows.
 And I’d keep saying I wasn’t very interested.
 He stood on the ladder, shaking his head in a reverie, saying the superhero movies were like candy to him and “I can’t get enough.”
-Then he explained that Superman was boring and Wonder Woman was a bad character.
+Then he explained that Superman was inherently boring and Wonder Woman was just a bad character.

 He has so much candy he can’t even taste it anymore.